maxlampe/FrogGAN/README.md

 I used the same architecture from the [PyTorch DCGAN example](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) for the discriminator and generator:

-- Generator: Using 5 layers with transposed convolutions, batch normalization and ReLUs as activation with an activation for the final layer with a Tanh function.
+- Generator: 5 layers with transposed convolutions, batch normalization, ReLUs as activation as well as a Tanh function for the final layer.
-- Discriminator: Using 5 layers with transposed convolutions, batch normalization and leaky ReLUs (0.2 gradient) as activation with an activation for the final layer with a Sigmoid function.
+- Discriminator: 5 layers with transposed convolutions, batch normalization and leaky ReLUs (0.2 gradient) as activation as well as a Sigmoid function for the final layer.

 Adam was the optimizer of choice, and the explicit parameters can be found in the code.

-Different data augmentations were tried, but they will be discussed in the next section.
+Different data augmentations were tried - they will be discussed in the next section.
 Before optimizing the hyper parameters, the defaults from the PyTorch example were used to try different training techniques.
-Early training suffered from severe mode collapse and to mitigate this, the learning rate for generator and discriminator was increased and decreases respectively.
-This improved the results, but only with limited capabilities.
+Early training suffered from severe mode collapse and to mitigate this, the learning rates for the generator and discriminator were increased and decreased respectively.
+This improved the results, but only with limited success.
 Adding noise to the discriminator input with a linear annealing schedule to the noise variance as suggested in papers and articles
 (see references at the end) did not yield satisfying results.
 Introducing a threshold for generator and discriminator loss, where either would only be trained if above the threshold, only caused unstable training